ai2cm/fv3core/CONTRIBUTING.md

     Here is a longer explanation of the assumptions and why this exists.

-    TODOC: I do not fully understand why ke_c needs to be updated here.
+    TODOC: Why does ke_c need to be updated here?

     Args:
         uc: x-velocity on C-grid (inout)